Skip to content

 kubectl rollout status deployment/mcp-gateway -n mcp-system

-Confirm that Redis is active by checking the gateway logs.
-You should see session cache using external store on startup:
+Confirm that the external store is active by checking the gateway logs.
+You should see cache using external redis store on startup:

 Test that sessions are shared across replicas by making multiple tool calls from the same client.
 The backend session ID should remain consistent regardless of which replica handles the request.